tnordloh/testing_your_legacy/README.md

 ## Usage

 This gem should be used by people who have inherited a legacy application which lacks any tests, but has been running in production for a while.
-It uses Sumo Logic to find the most frequently used urls in an application, and then generates tests for those urls.
+It uses Sumo Logic, or a raw logfile, to find the most frequently used urls in an application, and then generates tests for those urls.

+to run against a log file, execute the command:

+`tests_via_raw_file [file_name]`

-To run, execute the command:
+To run using Sumo api, execute the command:

 `tests_via_sumo [-c or --count <count>] [-s or --source_category <category>]`

 source_category defaults to a * .